splitbee/notion-api-worker/README.md

 A **serverless wrapper** for the private Notion API.
 It provides fast and easy access to your Notion content.
 Ideal to make Notion your CMS.

-If you build with Notion and need advanced forms that write directly to your databases, check out [NoteForms](https://noteforms.com/notion-form) — an official Notion integration.
-Highlights: full customization ✨, multi‑page forms 🧭, conditional logic 🔀, notifications 📣, edit submissions ✍️ & more!.
+If you build with Notion and need advanced forms that write directly to your databases, check out [NoteForms](https://noteforms.com/?utm_source=notion-api-worker&utm_medium=github&utm_campaign=readme) — an official Notion integration.
+Highlights: full customization ✨, multi‑page forms 🧭, conditional logic 🔀, notifications 📣, edit submissions ✍️ & more!

 _Use with caution.
 This is based on the private Notion API.
 We can not gurantee it will stay stable._